-1. What income is counted?
+1. what income is counted?
 2. How long will the income be excluded?

-EARNED INCOME DISALLOWANCE FOR PERSONS WITH DISABILITIES
+MANDATORY EARNED INCOME DISALLOWANCE

-- Self-sufficiency incentives for persons with disabilities - disallowance of increase in annual income. - Final Rule published on January 19, 2001 - Effective April 20, 2001 - This disallowance does NOT apply for purposes of program admission, including determination of income eligibility and income targeting. - Technical amendments effective March 15, 2002 revised the definition of a "qualified family."
-A family no longer has to meet the definition of "disabled family." - Streamlining Final Rule published on March 8, 2016 - Revised tracking and calculation method for persons qualifying for the EID on or after May 9, 2016 - The HCV regulations governing the EID also apply to the PBV program
+Self-sufficiency incentive - Disallowance of increase in annual income

+- Final rule published on March 29, 2000. - Effective for families on or after October 1, 1999. - This disallowance does NOT apply for purposes of program admission, including determination of income eligibility and income targeting. - Streamlining Final Rule published March 8, 2016. - Revised tracking and calculation method for persons qualifying for the EID on or after May 9, 2016